dspalmer99/enterprise-docs/content/docs/installation/configuration/config.md

 ## Initial Configuration

-A single configuration file config.yaml is required to run the Anchore Engine - by default, this file is embedded in the anchore-engine container image, located in /config/config.yaml.
+A single configuration file config.yaml is required to run Anchore - by default, this file is embedded in the anchore-engine container image, located in /config/config.yaml.
 The default configuration file is provided as a way to get started, which is functional out of the box, without modification, when combined with either the Helm method or docker-compose method of installing anchore-engine.
 The default configuration is set up to use environment variable substitutions so that configuration values can be controlled by setting the corresponding environment variables at deployment time (see [Using Environment Variables in Anchore]({{< ref "using_env_vars" >}}).
 To review the embedded configuration file settings, see the [default config.yaml on github](https://github.com/anchore/anchore-engine/blob/master/conf/default_config.yaml) which is populated with several environment variables (all starting with ANCHORE_), the [example docker-compose.yaml on github](https://github.com/anchore/anchore-engine/blob/master/docker-compose.yaml) which includes several site-specific environment variable default settings, and the [anchore engine Dockerfile on github](https://github.com/anchore/anchore-engine/tree/master/Dockerfile) which sets baseline environment variable settings.

 Each environment variable (starting with ANCHORE_) in the default config.yaml is set (either the baseline as set in the Dockerfile, or an override in docker-compose or Helm) to ensure that the system comes up with a fully populated configuration.